mohsinalimat/iOS10-animations-demo/README.md

     * New *UISpringTimingParameters* that allow manipulating the mass, stiffness, damping, and initial velocity parameters;
  * Adding new animation blocks to existing objects on the fly (take a look into *ViewController.startReversedDotsAnimation* method);
  * Adding completion action on the fly (it's used to begin new animations phase, when the third dot is finishing its last jump);
- * And other possibilities of working with *UIViewPropertyAnimator* objects.
+ * Other possibilities of working with *UIViewPropertyAnimator* objects.

  #### Backward compatibility